Stephen J. DUBNER: What comes to mind risk wise when I say the following things: shark attacks …

 DUBNER: How about the risk of something almost everybody does every day: driving your car?

 LEVITT: Incredibly low.
-If nothing were to kill you except driving your car, and all you did was drive your car day and night, day and night, you’d expect to live for 250 years.
+If nothing were to kill you except driving your car, and all you did was drive your car day and night, you’d expect to live for 250 years.

-DUBNER: Steve Levitt is the guy I write books with, Freakonomics and SuperFreakonomics.
+Steve Levitt is the guy I write books with, Freakonomics and SuperFreakonomics.
 He’s a professor at the University of Chicago.
-And he looks like a professor – skinny, thick glasses, comfortable shoes; no one’s ever gonna mistake him for a tough guy.
+And he looks like a professor — skinny, thick glasses, comfortable shoes.
+No one’s ever going to mistake him for a tough guy.
 But there aren’t many things he’s afraid of.
 You know why?
-Because he’s a data guy who’s spent a lot of time figuring out what’ll kill you — and what won’t.
+Because he’s a data guy who’s spent a lot of time figuring out what’ll kill you and what won’t.
 So he thinks most of our fears are vastly overrated.

 LEVITT: I think it’s a survival instinct, for one thing.
-If you think about spiders and tigers and rhinos, I mean, things we shouldn’t be afraid of–bugs.
-But we’re terrified of them.
-But I think people are predisposed to be frightened of things, and in a world of media where we’re now bombarded—I think kidnapping is a great example.
+If you think about spiders and tigers and rhinos, things we shouldn’t be afraid of, but we’re terrified of them.
+But I think people are predisposed to be frightened of things, and in a world of media where we’re now bombarded — I think kidnapping is a great example.
 People used to be kidnapped a lot more than they are today.
 But you wouldn’t hear about the little blonde girl who’s being kidnapped in Utah if you lived in Chicago, or New York.
 But now, a little blond girl gets kidnapped, and it’s national news.
-The media promotes fears, because people love to read about scary stuff.
-I mean, horror movies—who in their right mind, you know, if someone came from Mars, would think that horror movies would be this incredibly successful genre, where people would try to scare themselves a lot—people who are afraid of needles don’t go to the hospital and have the needle stuck in them just so they can get the fear.
+The media promotes fears because people love to read about scary stuff.
+Who in their right mind — if someone came from Mars — would think that horror movies would be this incredibly successful genre, where people would try to scare themselves a lot.
+People who are afraid of needles don’t go to the hospital and have the needle stuck in them just so they can get the fear.
 It’s strange how peoples’ brains work that way.

 Terence NEWMAN: All right, I’m Terence Newman of the Dallas Cowboys.

-DUBNER: Terence Newman is one of the hardest hitters in the NFL.
-You might think he’s a big guy, but he’s not – he’s about 5′ 11″, 190 pounds.
+Terence Newman is one of the hardest hitters in the N.F.L.
+You might think he’s a big guy, but he’s not.
+He’s about 5′ 11″, 190 pounds.
 That said, he’s a rock-hard dude — or, as he puts it, “swole,” as in swollen with muscle.
 On the field, Newman is famous for launch his body like a missile.

 DUBNER: If you’re cornerback, what’s your favorite thing to do?